-Finally, this serves as an invitation to consult with any of the dietetics faculty for advising or if you have questions related to reaching your professional goals.
+We invite you to consult with any of the dietetics faculty if you have questions related to reaching your professional goals.

-Jamie Erskine, PhD, RDN

-Program Director, Didactic Program in Dietetics
+Katie Kage, PhD, RDN Program Director Didactic Program in Dietetics

-Chair, Department of Nutrition and Dietetics

 Program Mission, Goals, and Outcomes

 The Didactic Program in Dietetics is delivered by the Department of Nutrition and Dietetics within the College of Natural and Health Sciences.